Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

-for $\M\in \mathrm{D}(\mathrm{Shv}(X, \A))$.\\ The same holds for modules over monoids in $\A$-valued sheaves. \end{lem} \begin{proof} It is straightforward from the definitions that $f_*$ sends Cech-acyclic sheaves to Cech-acyclic sheaves, and hence $\mathrm{R}(gf)_*\cong \mathrm{R}g_*\mathrm{R}f_*$.
-The corresponding statement for inverse images follows by adjunction.\\ In the case of $\R$-modules, it suffices to check that the natural morphism $\mathrm{R}g_*\mathrm{R}f_*\to \mathrm{R}(gf)_*$ becomes an isomorphism after applying the forgetful functor.
-This follows immediately from the above and Lemma \ref{pushforwardforget}. \end{proof}
+naturally for any $\N\in \mathrm{Shv}(Z, LH(\C))$.
+As inverse images are exact, this implies the same result for complexes of sheaves, and the corresponding result for derived direct images follows yet again by adjunction.

-Taking $\A=LH(\C)$ and considering modules over the monoid $I(\R)$, where $\R$ is a monoid in $\mathrm{Shv}(X, \C)$, shows that our inverse and derived image functors introduced at the beginning of the subsection satisfy the expected composition properties.
+In the case of $\R$-modules, it suffices to check that the natural morphism $\mathrm{R}(gf)_*\to\mathrm{R}g_*\mathrm{R}f_*$ becomes an isomorphism after applying the forgetful functor.
+This follows immediately from the above and Corollary \ref{pushforwardforget}. \end{proof}